husarion/static_docs_deprecated/src/core2/tutorials/husarnet/following-object-using-your-smartphone.md

 ssh yourCORE2ROShostname
 ```

 then answer `yes` and type password `husarion`.
-You will see Husarion graphic appear- it means that you are connected to CORE2-ROS terminal.
+You will see Husarion logo in ASCII-art appear - it's a sign that you are connected to your CORE2-ROS device.

 ![image](/assets/img/husarnet/console_2.png)

-Next type in:
+Next type:

 ```
 /opt/husarion/tools/rpi-linux/ros-core2-client /dev/ttyCORE2